5onn1/5onn1/README.md

 ## Hi there 👋

-I'm a Full-Stack web developer who love build apps on my free time.
+I'm a Full Stack Web Veveloper who love build apps on my free time.
 Also I love to play soccer.

 - I'm currently working on building websites with Reactjs and Vue.js.
 - I’m currently learning Nextjs.